Back to Tax Calculator

 But if you are covered by a workplace plan?
 The IRS puts income limits on your deduction.
 That's what the table below shows.

-Let's cut through the confusion.
-Here's when a Traditional IRA makes sense—and when you might want to explore other options.
+Here's when a Traditional IRA makes sense—and when you might want to explore other options:

 You're in a high tax bracket now and expect to be in a lower one in retirement.
 The upfront deduction saves you big today.